 We recognize that the company is currently operating through a period of uncertainty resulting from a number of external factors; we further recognize that the strong operating performance of the company has not resulted in positive value creation for shareholders.
 With support from our external advisors, we continue to test the underlying principles of our compensation programs, and as a result of these ongoing efforts we believe the executive compensation practices put in place by our Board continue to play a key role in driving our short and long-term performance.
 These practices are designed to maximize long-term shareholder value and return.
 These practices reward performance when financial, operational and strategic performance goals are achieved that drive long-term value for our shareholders through the delivery of innovative clinical solutions to providers and diverse patient populations with unmet medical needs.
-Our compensation practices are heavily weighted toward long-term stock- based compensation (83% for our CEO and an average of 67% for our other NEOs) that aligns the long-term interests of executives to be fully accountable in pursuing our short and long-term objectives, and have implemented policies and practices that provide appropriate checks and balances to ensure proper compliance and discourage excessive risk-taking behavior.
+Our compensation practices are heavily weighted toward long-term stockbased compensation (83% for our CEO and an average of 67% for our other NEOs) that aligns the long-term interests of executives with those of shareholders.
+As such actual realized compensation is higher when we overperform and lower when we underperform.
+We expect our executives to be fully accountable in pursuing our short and long-term objectives, and have implemented policies and practices that provide appropriate checks and balances to ensure proper compliance and discourage excessive risk-taking behavior.